amirhnajafiz-teaching/restful-api/README.md

 - Layered System
 - Code on Demand (Optional)

+## Resource

+The key abstraction of information in REST is a resource.
+Any information that we can name can be a resource.
+For example, a REST resource can be a document or image, a temporal service, a collection of other resources, or a non-virtual object (e.g., a person).

+## Example

+Building a Restful API with python fastapi library.
+Enter into fastapi directory and start api server:

 ```shell
 uvicorn main:app --reload
 ```

+### Make requests using curl

+Check api version:

 ```shell
 curl -w '\n' localhost:8000/api
 ```

+Insert a device:

 ```shell
 curl -w '\n' -X POST -H "Content-Type: application/json" --data '{"version": 0.5, "platform": "IOS"}' localhost:8000/api/device
 ```

+Get the list of devices:

 ```shell
 curl -w '\n' localhost:8000/api/device